siznax/blacklivesmatter/README.md

 _Antiracist self-education information and resources_

+# "Continue to build union between movements stretching across the globe because we must put away our willingness to profit from the exploitation of others. —John Lewis (1940-2020)

 _Historical research has shown that the idea of "race" has always carried more meanings than mere physical differences; indeed, physical variations in the human species have no meaning except the